1EdTech/LTI-bootcamp-python/README.md

 2. Follow **[Activity 0](./docs/activity0.md)** to install the necessary prerequisites.

 3. Once all prerequisites are installed, follow **[Activity 1](./docs/activity1.md)** to set up your Docker environment and get Moodle running.

+4. Some of the common commands you may need to start, stop and clean up your development environments are detailed in [Common Tasks](docs/common_tasks.md).

 ---